woocommerce/woocommerce/readme.txt

 * Tweak - Changed microdata for offers/product so its picked up by google
 * Tweak - woocommerce_attribute filter if needed
 * Tweak - Orders page is now the first item in the WooCommerce menu
+* Tweak - If all variations are the same price, don't show the variation price.
 * Fix - Widget init function conflict with widget logic
 * Fix - PLN currency code
 * Fix - Variation get shipping class ID